Exist Dance: Style and influence

-Shifting Focus & Legacy
+Shifting focus and legacy

 Around 1994, Chasteen and Kandel took some time off from managing the label.
 The pair went their separate ways in what was "more like the parting of college roommates than a band breakup."
 As "a source close to the group" said to CMJ in 1997, "Mike got the band name and Tom got the label name."
 Kandel moved to a small island in the pacific northwest and worked for two years on the first Tranquility Bass solo LP "Let The Freak Flag Fly" which came out on Astralwerks along with three singles.
 Chasteen provided two remixes for the single "La La La" under the name Skull Valley.
 These releases were distributed widely, and received recognition and acclaim as part of a wave of downtempo, ambient house, breakbeat, big beat, and chill out music that had commercial success at the time.

 At the same time in 1997, Chasteen returned to managing Exist Dance, which would continue releasing music until around 2004.
 Throughout that period 12" sales were in decline, the music industry was disrupted by digital distribution, and Chasteen began focusing on other ventures.

-In 2000, Chasteen started the weekly Dub Reggae event "Dub Club" at The Echo in Echo Park Los Angeles, inviting Dub Reggae artists from around the world to perform.
+In 2000, Chasteen started the weekly Dub Reggae event "Dub Club" at The Echo in Echo Park Los Angeles, inviting dub reggae artists from around the world to perform.
 Chasteen regularly DJs at the event.

 In 2011, Exist Dance surfaced on Bandcamp, where they issued high quality digital versions of their first compilation, as well as music from Tranquility Bass, Eden Transmission, and Voodoo Transmission previously unavailable in high quality digital formats.

 In 2013, Chasteen partnered with Stones Throw Records to release new music from classic dub musicians, often acting as the mixing engineer.
 Besides releases under the name 'Dub Club' he also has a project called Natural Numbers which brings together Dub musicians from around the world to record, and then mixes the tracks from the mixing desk with echo and reverb in classic dubwise style.

 Exist Dance remains a document of Los Angeles' role in early 1990s global electronic music culture.

 Michael Kandel died in 2015 of natural causes.